wx2486/codeforces-hitomi/README.md

 Pull data from codeforces api and produce useful analysis.
 Even a website with most cf functions, if I have time.

-Now some data is accessable here:
+Now some data is accessable from a mysql server:

-mysql-server-ip:3306

-mysql server ip:

 see https://www.dropbox.com/s/z6hwlo9qr444btn/ip.txt

+port: 3306

 username: hitomi